Energy bill rebates, grants & support 2026: who qualifies in the UK?

 Whole-of-market approach

-See suitable UK household tariff options across the market, not just a single provider.
+See suitable UK household tariff options across the market, not just a single provider — including fixed deals that aim to beat the July 2026 cap.

 Designed for real situations